 Extinguish the Fire.
 Here are some rules to follow in putting out a fire:

-- When using the extinguisher, stay as far away from the fire as possible. - Aim at the source or base of the fire, not up in the flames. - Position yourself upwind.
-Let the wind carry the extinguisher to the fire. - Continue until whatever was burning has been cooled.
-Absence of smoke or flame does not mean the fire cannot restart.
+- · When using the extinguisher, stay as far away from the fire as possible. - Aim at the source or base of the fire, not up in the flames.

 Use the Right Fire Extinguisher